 - Interview conductors should frequently take notes throughout the interview session.

 To test the skills and culture fit ability of the candidates, you should assign them a small mock test to submit under a given timeframe, which helps you in understanding the dedication, work ethics, and skills of the candidates.

 For instance, if you are hiring a virtual telecommuter, you should ask him or her to make a sales call on behalf of your company that you should monitor closely.
 It will show how candidates can perform in real situations and how they present their sales pitches.
 Whether you are virtually or locally, you should always test your employees before hiring them.

 How to Attract Remote Employees?
 (Step-by-Step)

 The foundation of remote recruiting is attracting good remote employees to your company.
 Nowadays, if you want to hire competent remote professionals, they also want to work with professional and progressive companies.
 So, to attract good remote employees, you have to try the following tricks –

 Employer Brand Building

 By having a good employer reputation, you can attract good employees.
-Remotely, you have to trust the digital platforms to portray your positive image among the potential candidates.
+Remotely, you have to trust digital platforms to portray your positive image among potential candidates.
 You have to illustrate a trustworthy, professional, and culturally driven image online.
 For this, you can ask your previous remote employees to leave positive remarks on your social media handles as today candidates always check recruiters’ social media profiles.

 Provide a Flexible Work Environment

-The entire purpose of working remotely is that employees can work according to their own schedule.
+The entire purpose of working remotely is that employees can work according to their own schedules.
 Thus, you should convey in the job description that you are giving full facility to employees’ flexibility.
 You should clearly describe the level of flexibility that you can provide to them.